laks1806/Techin-lab5/README.md

 ## Lessons Learned

-- How to make use OpenAi API's for a pre defined task.
+- How to make use Gemini API's for a pre defined task.
 - How to use chat box feature in streamlit.
 - How to create upload file feature in streamlit and do OCR of uploaded PDF file.